 Sounds simple enough, right?
 Sounds fair?
 Most people think so.

 But what has America’s history shown that “equality of rights” means first and foremost, ever since Brown v.
-Board of Education?
+Board of Education, the 1954 Supreme Court decision that ended segregation?
 Isn’t it that it’s wrong to enforce a system that keeps different categories of people “separate but equal”?
 So what happens if “separate but equal” is no longer allowed when it comes to men and women?
 Does every public facility imaginable become coed?
 How about public restrooms?
 How about high school locker rooms and showers?
 How about prisons?
 Do we really want the kind of fully-coed society the Equal Rights Amendment might bring about?